Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2025-12-19-multiplayer-addendum-magic-tournament-rules.markdown

 **2.5B** In Multiplayer Tournaments, the decision to **Intentionally Draw a Match** must be unanimous among the **Players that are still playing the Match**.
 This means that **Players that lost the current Game** in the current Match, still **have a say in this decision**.
 In the situation where a Player left the play area and a new Game is about to start, that Player will be subject to potential tardiness penalties.

-**2.5C** In Multiplayer Tournaments, the decision to **Intentionally Draw a Game or Match** must be **immediately** accepted or rejected and without any conditions attached to ongoing or future game decisions.
-This means that **Players cannot use intentional draws as part of deals**.
+**2.5C** In Multiplayer Tournaments, the proposal to Intentionally Draw a Game or Match must be **immediately accepted or rejected** and cannot have any conditions attached to ongoing or future game decisions.
+This means that Players **cannot include intentional draws as part of deals**.

 **2.5D** In Multiplayer Tournaments, when **Intentionally Drawing a Game** during a **Single Elimination** or otherwise untimed Round, there may be some restrictions in place to prevent the repetition of this process from extending the Tournament indefinitely.
 Check [Appendix B - Time Limits](#appendix-b--time-limits) for the recommended restrictions.